 Gov.uk – the Government’s information site which has a whole section on pensions and retirement

-Pensionwise.gov.uk – the free advisory service for people over 50 wondering about retirement
+Pensionwise.gov.uk – a service from MoneyHelper, the free advisory service for people over 50 wondering about retirement

 Ageuk.org.uk – information and reports about pensions and retirement